hw2671/hw2671_git_hw/README.md

 for bonus:

-1. all the data we need can be extracted as a dataframe and thus we don't need to save lots of production data.
+1. All the data we need can be extracted as a dataframe and thus we don't need to save lots of production data.